-- Powder detergents can be problematic in extremely cold water by not dissolving completely.
+Powder detergents can be problematic in extremely cold water by not dissolving completely leaving residue on fabrics.

-If you'd rather make your laundry detergent, there are recipes available for liquid, pod and powder forms.
+If you would rather make your laundry detergent, there are recipes available for liquid, pod, and powders.
 As with commercial products, there are some pros and cons with any homemade laundry detergent.

 Homemade laundry detergent in any form saves a few cents per load of laundry.